Iron Monger

-Iron Monger is an alias used by multiple fictional characters appearing in American comic books published by Marvel Comics.
-The first character to use the alias is Obadiah Stane, who first appeared in Iron Man #163 (Oct.
-1982).
-The Iron Monger armor first appeared in Iron Man #200 (Nov.
+Iron Monger is an alias used by multiple fictional characters, supervillains appearing in American comic books published by Marvel Comics.
+The most well-known version, Obadiah Stane, first appeared in Iron Man #163 (Oct.
+1982), while the Iron Monger armor first appeared in Iron Man #200 (Nov.
 1985).

-Obadiah Stane has appeared in the Marvel Cinematic Universe, portrayed by Jeff Bridges in the 2008 film Iron Man and the 2019 film Spider-Man: Far from Home (via archive footage), and voiced by Kiff VandenHeuvel in the animated series What If...?.
+Jeff Bridges portrayed Obadiah Stane in the 2008 Marvel Cinematic Universe film Iron Man, and Kiff VandenHeuvel voiced him in the animated series What If...?.

 Publication history

-Created by writer Dennis O'Neil and artist Luke McDonnell, the first character to use the alias is Obadiah Stane, who debuted in Iron Man #163 (Oct.
+Created by writer Dennis O'Neil and artist Luke McDonnell, Obadiah Stane debuted in Iron Man #163 (Oct.
 1982).
-The original Iron Monger armor that Stane wears makes its first appearance in Iron Man #200 (Nov.
-1985), created by writer Dennis O'Neil and artist Mark Bright.
+The original Iron Monger armor makes its first appearance in Iron Man #200 (Nov.
+1985), created by O'Neil and artist Mark Bright.